dilshanka/Assignment/README.md

 curl "http://localhost:3000/api/v1/sites/site-A/summary?from=2025-09-01T00:00:00.000Z&to=2025-09-02T00:00:00.000Z"

-AI Usage Report
+🤖 AI Usage Report

 As per the assignment guidelines, here is how AI assistance was utilized in this project:

-I used AI to generate the initial NestJS boilerplate (Module, Controller, Service, DTOs) to accelerate the setup phase.
+Code Scaffolding: I used AI to generate the initial NestJS boilerplate (Module, Controller, Service, DTOs) to accelerate the setup phase.
+I reviewed the generated code to ensure it matched the required file structure.

-I used AI to construct the MongoDB Aggregation Pipeline for the /sites/:siteId/summary endpoint, specifically for correctly calculating averages and counting unique devices using $group and $addToSet.
+Aggregation Logic: I used AI to construct the MongoDB Aggregation Pipeline for the /sites/:siteId/summary endpoint, specifically for correctly calculating averages and counting unique devices using $group and $addToSet.

-I leveraged AI to resolve TypeScript strict mode errors, specifically regarding ioredis configuration (getOrThrow usage) and null-checks for the alert logic variables.
+Debugging & Typing: I leveraged AI to resolve TypeScript strict mode errors, specifically regarding ioredis configuration (getOrThrow usage) and null-checks for the alert logic variables.

+Cross-Platform Verification: I used AI to convert standard curl commands into Windows PowerShell syntax (Invoke-RestMethod) to verify the API endpoints locally without needing external tools.

-Test Generation: Due to limited experience with testing frameworks, I utilized AI to generate the initial Unit and E2E test suites and explain the testing logic.
+Test Generation: Due to limited experience with testing frameworks, I utilized AI to generate the initial Unit and E2E test suites and explain